-- 1. Stop the engine and wait for all moving parts to stop. - 2.
+- 1. Shut off the engine and wait for all moving parts to stop. - 2.
 Rotate the discharge chute so that it faces forward. - 3.
-Remove the discharge chute by removing the three screws holding the chute, and the screws holding the chute seal (Figure 30).
+Remove the discharge chute by removing the 3 screws holding the chute, and the screws holding the chute seal (Figure 30).